 And when you add salted egg yolk flavour to fried fish skin, it is magic!

 Irvins is the most popular brand for Salted Egg Fish Skin.
-There are Irvins standalone stores or you can find them in supermarkets.
+Irvin’s standalone stores are available, or you can find them in supermarkets.
 Try the original Salted Egg Fish Skin or Salted Egg Salmon Skin.
-But if you are not super adventurous, there is also a chip option with the classic salted egg flavour.
+But if you are not super adventurous, there is also a potato chip with the classic salted egg flavour.

 There are many other (cheaper) brands in supermarkets.
 They are just as tasty.